core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption succeeds, update the Replay Window, as described in {{sequence-numbers}}.

 8. For each decrypted option, check if the option is also present as an Outer option: if it is, discard the Outer.
-For example: the message contains a Content-Format Inner and a Content-Format Outer option.
-The Outer Content-Format is discarded.
+For example: the message contains a Max-Age Inner and a Max-Age Outer option.
+The Outer Max-Age is discarded.

 9. Add decrypted code, options and payload to the decrypted request.
 The Object-Security option is removed.